SaswatPadhi/saswatpadhi.github.io/_blogposts/2023-12_qubes-audio-control/index.md

 and the `MistyRose`{: .transparent .language-css } ones indicate non-virtualized ones.
 Qubes OS creates virtualized I/O end points in $\DomZ$, virtualized sources and sinks in AppVMs, and establishes a simple, highly restricted protocol between them.
-The solid arrows indicate the usual intra-VM routing of audio streams by PulseAudion, and the dotted lines indicate the Qubes-specific communication protocol between the virtualized components.
+The solid arrows indicate the usual intra-VM routing of audio streams by PulseAudio, and the dotted lines indicate the Qubes-specific communication protocol between the virtualized components.
 In this post, we are interested in the specific audio route that is highlighted in `Magenta`{: .transparent .language-css } ---